About the Harry S. Truman Scholarship

 Selection of a Degree Program: Most Truman Scholars seek juris doctors or master’s and doctoral degrees in public administration, public policy, public health, international relations, government, economics, social services, education, urban planning, conservation and environmental protection.
 Some Scholars have pursued medical, physical science or even business degrees – but those Scholars were able to clearly demonstrate how these degrees would further their careers in public service.
 Scholars who are proposing multiple degrees will need to clearly state the case for why all degrees are needed to pursue his or her career in public service.
 Scholars can change their graduate school plan so long as they still plan to further a career in public service.

-Visit the Truman Scholarship website here.
+For more information, visit the Truman Scholarship Foundation website here.

 USC Application Timeline